-The PSA's Performance Review of the HCPC 2016-17 showed that we met most of their standards for good regulation.
-However, it identified some areas in fitness to practise where further improvements still needed to be made.
-Since then, we have created a plan identifying operational and strategic changes to our FTP process.
-This includes reviewing resourcing levels and our quality assurance processes.
-It also includes reviewing our Standard of Acceptance, which is the level a concern about a registrant must meet before we will investigate it as a fitness to practise allegation.
-We are also planning to develop key performance indicators, undertake a length of time review of cases that are older than 18 months and develop a process to prioritise and monitor high risk cases.
+Following the Professional Standards Authority report, we have created a plan identifying operational and strategic changes to our FTP process.
+This includes reviewing resourcing levels, quality assurance processes and our Standard of acceptance.
+We will also develop key performance indicators, undertake a length of time review of cases that are older than 18 months and develop a process to prioritise high risk cases.